Daikundi Province: History

 Daikundi was established on March 28, 2004, when it was created from the isolated Hazara-dominated northern districts of neighboring Uruzgan Province.

 The province maintains its security through the Afghan police and military.

 While the Government of Afghanistan, NGOs, the United Nations, and NATO's ISAF forces have had little involvement in reconstruction in the province, there have been some initiatives.
 Following heavy rainfall and flooding in February 2007 the United Nations Assistance Mission for Afghanistan (UNAMA) opened a sub-office in the province and Oxfam, one of the few NGOs operating in the province, described UNAMA's input into coordinating flood relief as impressive.

 In November 2007 a World Food Programme convoy carrying mixed food aid was forced to abandon its mission due to security concerns and Afghanistan's Interior Ministry confirmed that Taliban insurgents had infiltrated the southern district of Kajran in a bid to destabilize the province.
 On 11 November 2007 Afghan forces launched a military operation to drive out the insurgents.

 The United States began building new government institutions in the province.
 The insurgency problem and shortage of food continued until 2012.
 Several government officials have warned in October 2012 that "If the government or NGOs (non-governmental organizations) do not address the situation with proper assistance, Daikundi would witness many deaths this winter."
 In the meantime, a rebel leader along with his 150 fighters joined the government-initiated peace drive in Nili, capital of Daikundi province.

 In July 2018, a bicycle competition was organized in the provincial stadium in Daikundi, between two teams of girls and boys.
 The bicycle competition was held to promote peace and harmony.
-There were ten females and ten boys on each of the two teams, and medals, clothing, and other items were given to the winners.
+There were ten girls and ten boys on each of the two teams, and medals, clothing, and other items were given to the winners.

-Demographics

-As of 2020, the total population of Daikundi is estimated to be around 516,504, which is mostly a rural tribal society.
-The ethnic Hazaras make up the majority of the total population of the province, who speak the Dari and Hazaragi, eastern varieties of Persian.
+Geography